JoseMarioDev/aws-learn.cantrill.io-study-notes/11-Serverless_Application_Services.md

   - implement and config the API, resource, method and it's supporting Lambda function
   - doing 2 things. creating the Lambda function and setting up the API
+  - used Lambda to create function that handles logic for where to end email
+  - used API Gateway to create an endpoint/api for our app to hit

   5. part 5